From recycling old smartphones to buying eco-designed or reconditioned devices…

 #3 Join the circular economy

-When you buy eco-designed devices such as the Livebox 5 or modular phones like the Fairphone 3, you are choosing devices with a lower manufacturing carbon footprint.
+When you buy eco-designed devices, you are choosing devices with a lower manufacturing carbon footprint.
 The packaging is also optimised in terms of weight, material (often cardboard) and vegetable ink, which is greener in more ways than one!

 Adopting new habits

 If you’re using a lot of data, choose a Wi-Fi connection over a mobile network.
 According to ARCEP, a 4G network user consumes three times more electricity than an ADSL user and up to ten times more than a fibre user for the same service.
 This is a small but important gesture.

 Did you know that online videos consume around 80% of today’s internet bandwidth?
 To reduce their impact you can download them in low definition mode for small screens.
 On social media, remember to disable automatic video playback and limit HD images.